qwell/disorder-in-the-court/README-Florida.md

 ### Lee County

-Session cookies are used to determine which cases and documents a user is viewing.
+Session cookies are used to determine which cases and documents a user was viewing.
 When a case or document is requested, a request is sent to the API, which associates the data with the user's session cookie and returns the results.
 For most types of cases, document IDs are available in the pre-rendered HTML.
-Documents can be viewed by executing the `pushDataAndShow()` function from the site's JavaScript source code.
+Restricted documents could be viewed by executing the `pushDataAndShow()` function from the site's JavaScript source code.

 ### Monroe County